Grademark/grademark/README.md

 ## Example output

 From the [Grademark first example](https://github.com/ashleydavis/grademark-first-example) here's some example output.

-Analysis looks like this:
+Analysis of a sequence of trades looks like this:

 ![Analysis of trades screenshot](https://github.com/ashleydavis/grademark-first-example/blob/master/output/analysis-screenshot.png)

-Here's one of the charts that visualizes the equity curve:
+Here's a chart that visualizes the equity curve for the example strategy:

 ![Equity curve](https://github.com/ashleydavis/grademark-first-example/blob/master/output/my-equity-curve-pct.png)

-Here's another chart, this is a visualization of the drawdown:
+Here's another chart, this one is a visualization of the drawdown for the example strategy:

 ![Drawdown](https://github.com/ashleydavis/grademark-first-example/blob/master/output/my-drawdown-pct.png)